Safe & Respectful Workplaces

 Human Rights

-Human rights are woven into McDonald’s day-to-day business, enabling us to fulfill our commitment to respect the rights of all people and communities who serve, produce and enjoy our food.
+We strive to weave human rights into McDonald’s day-to-day practices, helping us fulfill our commitment to respect the rights of all people and communities who produce, serve and enjoy our food.